WILD BEAST collective MISSION

 Since 2016, Wild Beast has produced experimental short films, interactive performance/exhibitions, and a new artist residency.
 We have created performances for the stage and for specific sites, developed collaborations with other organizations such AIRIE, Everglades National Park, The FIU Nature Preserve, The Frank Gallery, Girls’ Club, Miami Light Project, FATVillage Projects, ICA Miami among others.

-Wild Beast Collective launched a new collaborative artist residency in 2017 named Fågelbo (The Nest).
+Wild Beast Collective launched a new collaborative artist residency in 2017 named Fågelbo (The Nest) Residency.
 The residency aims to elevate as well as educate the performance art field of south Florida.
 It seeks to establish a much needed program platform for an underserved art field through an original residency opportunity.
 Collaborating artist teams will consist of a visual/interdisciplinary artist and a performing artist, applying together with a project proposal.
-The residency was in 2017 hosted by FATVillage Projects, a warehouse in Ft.
-Lauderdale, FL that offers 8,000 sq feet of space for work, exhibitions, and performances.
+The residency is hosted by FATVillage Projects, consisting of several warehouses in Fort Lauderdale, FL.
+They offer 8,000 sq feet of space for work, exhibitions, and performances.
 A residency stretches between 3-4 weeks, giving time for research and installation, as well as exhibiting and performance opportunities.
-The next residency will take place in April, 2018, and will be co-hosted by Girls' Club and FATVillage Projects.
-We are also launching a collaborative residency; Fågelbo (The Nest) Residency, which aims to pair a visual and performing artist working together with the goal to develop and educate the understanding of performance art in South Florida.
-The residency is hosted by FATVillage Projects in Fort Lauderdale, FL.
-A warehouse which offers 8000 sq feet to work, exhibit and perform inside.
-Next residency will take place in April, 2018.

 Michelle Weinberg is a painter who creates art for surfaces, interiors, architecture and public spaces.
 She brings pastel and hothouse color, eccentric pattern, stylized and geometric forms together to produce what she describes as “vivid backdrops for human activity.”
 Weinberg has exhibited at museums and galleries in the US and abroad and received awards and fellowships from Pollock-Krasner Foundation, South Florida Cultural Consortium, MacDowell Colony and more.